- Joint Base Lewis-McChord is home to I Corps and the 62nd Airlift Wing.

 JBLM POINTS OF INTEREST MAP

-9-GATE PLAN: On March 30, JBLM implemented a nine-gate plan that is in effect until further notice.
-Five of those gates are open 24 hours.
-The remaining four gates are open from 5 a.m. to 9 p.m. seven days a week.
+9-GATE PLAN: On March 30, JBLM implemented a 9-Gate-Plan that is in effect until further notice.
 At this time, there are no changes to base access policies.

 JBLM Alert System: This system brings you urgent notifications re: emergencies, road closures, severe weather, utility service interruptions and PSAs from Pierce County and the Joint Base Operations Center, based on command direction.
 It's fast, and it's free.
 Register up to 10 devices to receive alerts via phone call, text message or email.
 Once your account is created, you can log in to add or remove devices at any time.
 Ensure you use the interactive map to pinpoint your work site or other location on America's Joint Base.
 If you live outside of the Pierce Country/JBLM area, you will need to enter a JBLM address location when registering in order to receive the alerts.
 To access the JBLM Alert System, click ⚠ here.